 Suspicion ran rampant and some people believed that a drinking habit or the possible occurrence of hallucinations were at the heart of the attack on Lady Florence Dixie.
 The supposed heroic dog also became an object of doubt, leading to sarcastic rhymes such as:

 Whose teeth — good gracious, what a row!

 (At least we are told that this was so.)

 As at the dastard pair you flew,

 (That is, if what’s been said is true).

 It would take years and several lauded books and noble incidents for Florence to recover her good name.
 There is no mention of later years of Hubert.
 By the time of her death in 1905, everyone seemed to have forgiven the attack on Lady Florence Dixie.
 In her passing, they mourned her with complimentary testimonies.

-She undoubtedly felt that her adventure in March of 1883 was best forgotten, but the story lives on.
+She undoubtedly felt that it would be best if everyone forgot about her adventure in March of 1883, but the story lives on.

 Intriguing History, pulled Jan.
 8 2017

 Trove, pulled Jan.
 11. 2017